Designing for the 5-Second Glance — A Real-Time Information Display Across UMD Libraries cover

 Reflection

-The project reinforced something I've come to value in my work: the most impactful design decisions are often about what to leave out.
-The old display tried to show everything the system had.
+The project reinforced something I've come to value: the most impactful decisions are often about what to leave out.
+The old display showed everything the system had.
 The new one asks a simpler question — what does someone walking through this door need to know right now?